skalenetwork/skaled_tmp/docs/json-rpc-interface.md

 #### Exceptions
 Throws `INVALID_PARAMS` if filter cannot be found or if response size is exceeded
 #### Notes
-Response size limit is determined by `getLogsBlocksLimit` config parameter, and currenly is 2000 logs per request.
+Response size is limited by number of consecutive blocks that can be requested.
+It is set in `getLogsBlocksLimit` config parameter, which currenly is 2000 blocks.

 ### `eth_getLogs`
 | Compatibility |   |